ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

     * Baseline Protocol Instance
     * High-Level Functional Requirements
     * Baseline Protocol Reference Architecture
-* **Section 3: Identifiers, Identity and Credential Management** with definitions, key concepts, and overviews of identifiers, identities and credentials necessary in a complaint Baseline Protocol Implementation as delineated in the following subsections
+* **Section 3: Identifiers, Identity and Credential Management** with definitions, key concepts, and overviews of identifiers, identities, and credentials necessary in a complaint Baseline Protocol Implementation as delineated in the following subsections
     * Introduction and high-level Requirements
     * BPI Identifiers, Identities and Credentials, and their Management
-* **Section 4: BPI Abstraction Layers** with definitions, concepts, scope and security considerations for BPI Abstraction Layers
+* **Section 4: BPI Abstraction Layers** with definitions, concepts, scope, and security considerations for BPI Abstraction Layers
     * BPI Abstraction Scope and Components
     * BPI Abstraction Layer Security and Integration
 * **Section 5: Middleware, Communication and Interoperability**